fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 Milestones are an important part of the Gantt chart as they allow you to visually depict any crucial dates on the chart.
 You can create your own milestones on the chart based on the date and the tasks, i.e., for a given task you can specify milestones on specific dates.
 You can customize all the visual properties of the milestone including shape (star or polygon), size, and colors.

-Additionally, you can add tool text and link for the milestone.
+Additionally, you can add tool text and link to the milestone.

 ## Task Connectors

 You can draw connectors between the task bars to indicate the process flow.

-On the functional side, to draw a connector, all you need to do is specify the `Id`attributes for the two tasks that you want to connect.
+On the functional side, to draw a connector, all you need to do is specify the `Id` attributes for the two tasks that you want to connect.
 Apart from this, you can also specify where the connector joins the start and end task bar individually – at their start or end.

 For example, if you need to plot two connecting tasks which are simultaneous in nature, that is each process starts at the same time and relates to the same thing, you can connect the start of taskbar to the start of end bar to give the visual effect.
 Similarly, if the second process can start only after the first process has ended, you can connect the end of the first task bar to the beginning of the succeeding taskbar.